nigelpain/personal-site/README.md

 * Then run `npm install gulp -g` to be able to run the gulp tasks
 * Finally run `npm install` to install all of the other dependencies

+## Development

+Once you have the site setup, to start development you will need to do the following:

-Then it is just a case of starting a MAMP server running on `localhost:8888` and pointing at the app sub-folder within where you cloned down this repo, running the command `gulp` to setup the development watcher task and getting to work!
+* Start a MAMP server running on `localhost:8888` and pointing at the app sub-folder within where you cloned down this repo
+* Run the command `gulp dev` which builds the css and php pages and also runs a watcher which will hot reload the browser when any of the templates or assets are changed

 ## Acknowledgements